misev/arw_compressor/README.md

 TECHNICAL INFO

-These tools create a .tar.xz file which contains the ARW header (which usually includes a lossy JPG preview - this is untouched), a flif-compressed image of the raw sensor data (in 16 bits per channel), and a list of "alarms", ie. some sony-specific fixup data that allows us to recreate the original ARW perfectly.
+These tools create a .tar.xz file which contains the ARW header (which usually includes a lossy JPG preview - this is untouched), a JPEG XL-compressed image of the raw sensor data (in 16 bits per channel), and a list of "alarms", ie. some sony-specific fixup data that allows us to recreate the original ARW perfectly.